petmar0/AcousticCalibration/hardware/ManualfI.md

 5. Attach the output red wire from the DC-DC to the + power terminal on the PAM8403 Board
 6. Assemble the frequency counter as per the [instructions](https://s3-ap-northeast-1.amazonaws.com/sain-amzn/21/21-010-340/21-010-340.zip)
 7. Assemble the function generator as per the [instructions](https://www.dropbox.com/s/x9azf694mjedmv5/XR2206-DIY-Kit-Manual.pdf?dl=1)
-8. Wire the ground to pin one and three of the voltmeter, the ground pin on the function generator, the ground pin on the frequency counter board, and the ground pin on the amplifier input
+8. Wire the ground to pin one and three of the voltmeter, the ground pin on the function generator, the ground pin on the frequency counter board, and the ground pin on the amplifier outputs
-9. Wire the sine/triangle pin of the function generator to pin four of the voltmeter, the IN pin on the frequency counter, and both the L and R inputs on the amplifier Board
+9. Wire the sine/triangle pin of the function generator to pin four of the voltmeter, the IN pin on the frequency counter, and both the L and R inputs on the Amplifier Board
+10. Attach the +12 V wire from the power supply to the power pins of the voltmeter, function generator, and DC-DC
+11. Attach the ground wire from the power supply to the ground pins of the voltmeter, function generator, and DC-DC

 ## Block Diagram
 ![Block Diagram](ManualfI.png)

+## Use Procedure
+1. Turn off the amplifier, and set the amplitude of the function generator all the way to the left
+2. Set the frequency by using the pin jumper on the function generator, along with the coarse and fine knobs, and read it off from the frequency counter, then record this number
+3. Hold the sound level meter at a height of 10 cm above the speaker face
+4. Turn on the amplifier, and bring it up to a level that shows 1 V on the voltmeter, then record the SPL on the sound level meter
+5. If testing a Device Under Test (DUT), hold it up with the sound level meter and take a reading from it
+5. Bring the amplifier up to a level that shows 2 V on the voltmeter, then record the SPL on the sound level meter and value from the DUT
+6. Bring the amplifier up to a level that shows 3 V on the voltmeter, then record the SPL on the sound level meter and value from the DUT
+7. Repeat steps 1-6 with another frequency